 Store your larger chainsaws on the ground or a shelf, and hang the smaller ones on the wall to keep them from being lost.
 Before storing your chainsaws, always make sure that the oil reservoir is empty.
 If it’s not, ensure to drain the oil.
 Must secure the plugs after every use and before storage.

-When storing your chainsaw, it’s a good idea to put a towel under it to capture the small quantity of oil.
+When storing your chainsaw, it’s a good idea to put a towel under it to capture a small quantity of oil.
 After a few days, you should remove the rag and observe.
 If there is any additional leaking, your chainsaw has likely been overfilled with oil or requires repair.